michals2/generator-mnml-component/README.md

 1. A component should have a single responsibility (Ex: connect with Redux)
 2. Components should be grouped together by feature (Ex: ButtonContainer, ButtonWithState, ButtonPresenter)
-3. Componet groups should have a wrapper component (Ex: Button)
+3. Component groups should have a wrapper component (Ex: Button)
-4. Each compoent should have a separate test file (except for the wrapper component)
+4. Each component should have a separate test file (except for the wrapper component)

 ## Quickstart